Ozawkie, Kansas: History

 In 1930, there were rumors the US Army Corps of Engineers building a dam and relocation would be required.
-However, it wasn't until 1954 that the Perry Dam Project was approved.
-Since Ozawkie wasn't incorporated, the US Government would not relocate it.
+However, it was only in 1954 that the Perry Dam Project was approved.
+Since Ozawkie was not incorporated, the US Government would not relocate it.
 Citizens came together to form a non-profit organization to help move Ozawkie.
 In 1966, Ozawkie was relocated to higher ground west of the original town site and a water tower, school and 26 homes were built.

 In 1967, the relocated Ozawkie was incorporated.